IntelSmartEdge/docs/experience-kits/developer-experience-kit/developer-experience-kit-installation.md

 ## System requirements

-You will need two machines:
+You will need:

 - **A provisioning system:** where you run the Edge Software Provisioner to build a bootable image of the experience kit.

 - **A target system:** where you install the bootable image to create an edge cluster.

 > **Note:** You must add the provisioning system's user account to `/etc/sudoers` for installation to succeed.

+If you choose to enable security features in your installation (advanced installation), you will also need an AWS EC2 t2.medium instance to host the controller node.

 ### Provisioning system